easyparcel/OpenAPI/source/includes/2025-09/_developerhub.md

        style="max-width: 105%; height: auto;">
 </p>

-2. Login or sign up easyparcel developer account.
+2.Login or sign up easyparcel developer account.
    *You already singed up, you may proceed to login (skipped to step 2)*

    Click on the **Sign Up**